Replacement vs Set Sum – Changes to Insurance Policies

 House After Christchurch Earthquake

 • Reinstatement – which is defined as the cost of replacing or reinstating the asset with its equivalent in new condition, including, where appropriate, the use of current equivalent technology, material and services.
-In addition an estimate of an inflationary provision is given being the expected inflationary growth in those costs for the insurance period.
+In addition, an estimate of an inflationary provision is given, being the expected inflationary growth in those costs for the insurance period.

 A wider general interpretation of indemnity value would be the estimated market value of the asset.
 In other words, in the event of a total loss, the insured would be covered to the market value of the improvements.
-These figures require a valuers input to determine as it is assessed using market data and methods.
+These figures require a Valuer’s input to determine as it is assessed using market data and methods.
 Consultation on the appropriate method of calculating indemnity value is needed.

-The decision then needs to be made by the insured on whether to insure their asset on a full reinstatement basis or an indemnity value (market value) basis.
+The decision then needs to be made by the insured on whether to insure their asset on a full reinstatement basis, or an indemnity value (market value) basis.
 This then becomes the “sum insured”.

-The owner can elect to only insure based on indemnity (or market) value.
+The owner could alternatively elect to only insure based on indemnity (or market) value.
 This may reduce insurance premiums but could leave a shortfall to the owner if complete reinstatement is needed.
 This type of cover could be used perhaps where an asset is old and rundown and may not be replaced in the event of a total loss, particularly where the underlying land value could be high and the site is more suited for redevelopment.

 See also Diana Clement’s NZ Herald article: Homeowners may be in for an insurance shock